VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 <img src="https://github.com/user-attachments/assets/e03814cf-05ad-46e8-9990-57886292724d" alt="pipeline.jpg" width="40%">

 **Note:**
-- DEG analysis requires a group size to contain a minimum of 3 samples each
+- DEG analysis requires group to contain a minimum of 3 samples each
-- Genes with low counts (< 10 TMM in all samples) are filtered out
+- Genes with low counts (TMM < 10 in all samples) are excluded from DE analysis
-- P-value threshold for significance is 0.05
+- DE results are considered significant when the adjusted P-value, calculated using the Benjamini-Hochberg correction, is less than or equal to 0.05
-- Log2 fold change threshold is 0.58
+- The threshold for Log2 fold change is set at 0.58

 ## Preparing your R Environment